 - Default parameters: methods can have default arguments - no more writing boiler plate code for convenience methods

-- Type Inference: local variables use type inference to avoid all the noise that obscures typical Java code
+- Type Inference: local variables use type inference

 - Field Accessors: field accessors are defined implicitly - another area where idiomatic Java code has a low signal to noise ratio